The Cochrane Dementia and Cognitive Improvement Group maintains a specialised register of dementia trials.

 Every month the following sources are searched:

-- · Web of Science Core Collection (via ISI Web of Science)
+- Web of Science Core Collection (via Clarivate Analytics)

-View the Cochrane Dementia and Cognitive Improvemet Group search here.
+View the Cochrane Dementia and Cognitive Improvement Group search here.

 Step 2: importing and de-duplicating the results